Last updated on 2026-03-12

 Program Structure

-- Access to state-of-the-art equipment, including a mobile television truck.
+- Hands-on training in state-of-the-art facilities, including studios and a mobile production truck.

-- Field experience opportunities to apply learned skills in real-world settings.
+- Work-Integrated Learning opportunities, allowing students to apply their skills in real-world settings.

-- Optional co-operative education for paid work terms in the field.
+- Optional co-operative education, providing paid work terms that enhance learning and experience.

 Featured Experiences

-The Broadcast Television/Videography program offers several unique experiences that enhance learning and prepare students for the industry:
+The Broadcast Television/Videography program offers a variety of unique experiences that enhance learning and professional development:

-- Field Experience course in the final semester, providing 140 hours of practical application.
+- Field Experience course in the final semester, providing hands-on application of skills in a professional setting.

 Career Options

-- Camera Operator: Responsible for operating cameras during productions, ensuring high-quality visuals.
+- Camera Operator: Responsible for operating cameras during productions, ensuring high-quality visuals for broadcasts.

-- Audio Technician: Manages sound equipment and ensures optimal audio quality during recordings and broadcasts.
+- Audio Technician: Manages sound equipment and ensures optimal audio quality during recordings and live events.

 - Video Editor: Edits footage to create polished final products for television and online platforms.

-- Production Assistant: Supports various production tasks, assisting directors and crew members on set.
+- Production Assistant: Supports various production tasks, assisting in the smooth operation of filming and broadcasting.

-- Technical Director: Oversees the technical aspects of a production, ensuring all equipment functions correctly.
+- Technical Director: Oversees the technical aspects of a production, ensuring all equipment functions correctly during broadcasts.

-With the growing demand for media content, graduates are well-positioned to find rewarding roles in both traditional and digital broadcasting environments across Canada.
+With the growing demand for media content, graduates are well-positioned to find rewarding careers in the broadcasting industry across Canada.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.